webdriverio/webdriverio/website/docs/CustomServices.md

 Please raise a pull request with the following changes:

 - add your service to the list of [supported services](https://github.com/webdriverio/webdriverio/blob/main/packages/wdio-cli/src/constants.ts#L83-L111)) in the CLI module
-- enhance the [service list](https://github.com/webdriverio/webdriverio/blob/main/scripts/docs-generation/3rd-party/services.json) for adding your docs to the offical Webdriver.io page
+- enhance the [service list](https://github.com/webdriverio/webdriverio/blob/main/scripts/docs-generation/3rd-party/services.json) for adding your docs to the official Webdriver.io page